-Identifying conflicts of interest: questions for Members (general)
+Identifying conflicts of interest: Questions for Members (general)

-- Do I or my family have a stake (eg stocks/shares, employment or membership) in the user of the work or in another party with competing interests to those of the user? - 2 Are there two or more users of my work in the same industry (eg one consideration may be whether there is potential for merger between two users)? - 3 Are my rewards, or the manner in which I am rewarded, likely to give rise to a perception of conflict (eg bonus or commission)? - 4 Is there a conflict between the commercial interests of the person who has commissioned the work, and others whose interests may ultimately depend on my advice?
+- 1. Do I or my family have a stake (e.g. stocks/shares, employment or membership) in the user of the work or in another party with competing interests to those of the user? - 2.
+Are there two or more users of my work in the same industry? (e.g. one consideration may be whether there is potential for merger between two users). - 3.
+Are my rewards, or the manner in which I am rewarded, likely to give rise to a perception of conflict e.g. bonus or commission? - 4.
+Is there a conflict between the commercial interests of the person who has commissioned the work, and others whose interests may ultimately depend on my advice?

-Further questions for pensions actuaries
+Further questions for Pensions actuaries

-- 1 What conflicts are inherent to the trustee board? - 2 Are relations between the trustees and the employer likely to be adversarial? - 3 Do certain functions reserved to the Scheme Actuary (eg under the trust deed and rules or under legislation) give rise to potential conflicts? - 4 In what areas requiring actuarial advice are the interests of trustees and the sponsor not aligned? - 5 Does my firm advise the sponsoring companies in any material capacity? - 6 In my view, could the trustee board be at risk of being unduly influenced by the sponsoring company's management in some circumstances? - What conflicts within the trustee board have the potential to impact on my ability (or perceived ability) to give unconstrained advice to the trustee?
+- 1. What conflicts are inherent to the trustee board? - 2.
+Are relations between the trustees and the employer likely to be adversarial? - 3.
+Do certain functions reserved to the Scheme Actuary (e.g. under the trust deed and rules or legislation) give rise to potential conflicts? - 4.
+In what areas requiring actuarial advice are the interests of trustees and the company not aligned? - 5.
+Does my firm advise the sponsoring companies in any material capacity? - 6.
+In my view, could the trustee board be at risk of being unduly influenced by company management in some circumstances? - 7.
+What conflicts within the trustee board have the potential to impact on my ability (or perceived ability) to give unconstrained advice to the trustee?

-Further questions for insurance actuaries (general insurance and life)
+Further questions for Insurance actuaries (General Insurance and Life)

-- Does any of my work in areas such as pricing, reserving and capital give rise to any inherent conflicts across those different types of work? - Am I in a position as pricing actuary or underwriter where competitive pressures will compromise my ability to comply fully with TASs and/or the Code? - 3 Do I or my firm provide an audit service as well as separate advice to the client? - 4 Do I or my firm provide advice to both a life office and to its With-Profits (WP) Committee (or other independent adviser on WP business)? - 5 Do I act in the role of WP Actuary as well as providing other commercial advice to my employer or client?
+- 1. Does any of my work in areas such as pricing, reserving and capital give rise to any inherent conflicts across those different types of work? - 2.
+Am I in a position as pricing actuary or underwriter where competitive pressures will compromise my ability to comply fully with TASs and/or the Code?

+- 3. Do I or my firm provide an audit service as well as separate advice to the client? - 4.
+Do I or my firm provide advice to both a life office and to its With-Profits (WP) Committee (or other independent adviser on WP business)? - 5.
+Do I act in the role of WP Actuary as well as providing other, commercial advice to my employer or client?

-Appendix C, Sample questions for Members to consider in managing a conflict
+Sample questions for Members to consider in managing a conflict